IBM/cpdctl/README_command_reference.md

 <dt>--product-selector-scope (string)</dt>
 <dd>Scope of ui-only product selector property.
 Applies to output under common_properties key.
 Genreated ui contains additional checkbox to switch between first of the requested products and the rest.
 If only a single one is given it switches between that product and remaining products supported by the data source.</dd>
 <dd>Allowable values are: global, context</dd>
+<dt>--generate-transitive-conditions (bool)</dt>
+<dd>Whether to generate extra conditions in common properties format that will make them behave in a transitive manner under default configuration options of Elyra i.e. when a condition is part of a chain it will enable/disable everything down the chain rather than just hiding the control.
+Support for this option has been removed.
+Option itself was not removed to preserve binary compatibility but it no longer has any effect.</dd>
+<dd>The default value is `false`.</dd>
 </dl>

 <a id='connection_datasource-type_get'></a>